sbt/junit-interface/README.txt

   -n  Do not use ANSI colors in the output even if sbt reports that they are
       supported.

+  -s  Try to decode Scala names in stack traces and test names.
+Fall back
+      silently to non-decoded names if no matching Scala library is on the class path.

   +v  Turn off -v.
 Takes precedence over -v.

   +q  Turn off -q.
 Takes precedence over -q.

   +n  Turn off -n.
 Takes precedence over -n.

+  +s  Turn off -s.
+Takes precedence over -s.

   -tests=<REGEXPS>  Run only the tests whose names match one of the specified
       regular expressions (in a comma-separated list).
 Non-matched tests are